Cone Beam Model#

 sinogram_shape (tuple) – Shape of the sinogram as a tuple in the form (views, rows, channels), where ‘views’ is the number of different projection angles, ‘rows’ correspond to the number of detector rows, and ‘channels’ index columns of the detector that are assumed to be aligned with the rotation axis.

-angles (ndarray or jax array) – A 1D array of projection angles, in radians, specifying the angle of each projection relative to the origin.
+angles (numpy or jax array) – A 1D array of projection angles, in radians, specifying the angle of each projection relative to the origin.

 source_detector_dist (float) – Distance between the X-ray source and the detector in units of ALU.